 How is a whole life policy different from a limited payment policy?

 It can be easy to decide the better policy between whole life and limited payment if you are confident about your financial goals.
 Most importantly, you need to think of your beneficiaries while investing.

 Following are some of the main differences between these two policies that you need to know:

-- A whole life insurance offers death benefit only.
-Your beneficiaries enjoy the benefits only if you die while the policy is ongoing.
+- Whole life insurance offers death benefits only.
+Your beneficiaries only enjoy the benefits if you die while the ongoing policy.
 Limited payment whole life insurance covers you for life.
-You get not only death benefits but also lump-sum cash that accumulates during the period of the policy.
+You get death benefits and lump-sum cash that accumulates during the policy period.

-- You can purchase whole life policy for a specific period like 5,10, 15, or 20 years, and pay premiums for until the policy matures.
-In limited pay policy, you may not have to pay premiums for your lifetime.
-You choose a predetermined period until when you can afford to pay the premium.
+- You can purchase a whole life policy for a specific period like 5,10, 15, or 20 years and pay premiums until the policy matures.
+In a limited pay policy, you may not have to pay premiums for your lifetime.
+You choose a predetermined period until you can afford to pay the premium.
 The coverage, however, will last even after you stop paying the premiums.

 - Whole life insurance is more affordable because the premium amounts in limited pay policies are higher.

 It is always wise to get insurance policies when you are young.
 The limited pay whole life insurance is not an exception.
-Assess your needs and financial capabilities to decide whether this is the perfect life insurance for you.
+Assess your needs and financial capabilities to decide whether this is the perfect life insurance.